Best Kayak Paddle – 2020 Reviews and Guide

 As well as materials, there are other things about the shaft that you need to consider when choosing a paddle.
 First of all, the shafts can either be round or oval shaped.
 The round one, which is the more traditional, may not be quite as comfortable as the oval one.

-An oval shaft will be easier to hold, giving you better grip and therefore more efficient paddling.
+An oval shaft will be easier to hold, giving you better grip areas and therefore more efficient paddling.
 You can also get shafts that are mostly round, with designated oval sections for your hands.

 Shafts can also come as a one-piece, two-piece or more.
 The two-piece can be taken apart.
 This is usually to allow for feathering of the blades, which will give you a more personalized paddle for your paddling style, with the aim of making each stroke easier and faster.
-With some two-piece shafts you are able to put them together so that the blades are at different angles, to suit your paddling style.
+With some two-piece shafts you are able to put them together so that the blades are at different angles, to suit many paddling styles.

 You will also find that you can get either straight shafts or bent ones.
 The bent, or cranked ones, are designed to make it more comfortable and easier to paddle, minimizing the strain on your wrists.

-Choosing the style of blade can be difficult, with there being so many to choose from.
+Choosing the style of blade design can be difficult, with there being so many to choose from.
 You’ll probably find that most paddles are dihedral as opposed to flat, meaning they have two power faces, which can help direct the flow of water towards the end of the blades, making it more efficient.